huggingface/transformers/docs/source/en/agents.md

 The agent can be programmed to:
 - devise a series of actions/tools and run them all at once like the `CodeAgent` for example
-- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one like the `ReactJSONAgent` for example
+- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one like the `ReactJsonAgent` for example

 ### Types of agents